Uehwan/Uehwan.github.io/_people/Ue-Hwan-Kim.markdown

 - Seminar at GIST-ETRI AI Workshop, Jul.
 27, 2022.

 **AI for Intelligent Systems to Make Human Lives Better**
+- Seminar at Hankuk Academy of Foreign Studies (HAFS), Dec.
+14, 2022.
 - Seminar at Institute of Control, Robotics and Systems (ICROS), Jun.
 23, 2022.
 - Seminar at Cho Chun Shik Graduate School of Green Transportation, KAIST, Mar.
 3, 2022.
 - Seminar at Gwangju and Jeonnam Federation, KOFST, Dec.
 22, 2021.